Lotus-Gaming-DE/wcr-api/README.md

 ```

 Continuous integration runs the same hooks and additionally checks
 dependencies with `pip-audit`.
+The Snyk token must be defined as a
+repository secret; pull requests from forks don't receive secrets and the
+Snyk step will fail.

 ### Security scanning

-Added Snyk setup using `snyk/actions/setup@master` for installing Snyk CLI in CI.
+CI installs the Snyk CLI with `snyk/actions/setup@v1` and runs `snyk test`.
+The `SNYK_TOKEN` secret must be configured in repository settings.
+Tests from
+forks won't receive this secret and therefore the Snyk step will fail.

 ### Automatic dependency updates